What's Azure Cognitive Search?

 On the search service itself, the two primary workloads are indexing and querying.

-Querying can happen once an index is populated with searchable text, when your client app sends query requests to a search service and handles responses.
+Querying can happen once an index is populated with searchable content, when your client app sends query requests to a search service and handles responses.
 All query execution is over a search index that you control.

-Why use Cognitive Search?
+Why use Azure AI Search?

 Offload indexing and query workloads onto a dedicated search service.